tytydraco/yessleep/out/Fuck_HIPAA_My_new_patient_is_a_spider.md

-In the summer of 2018, officers from several local law enforcement agencies attended a SWAT training exercise at the shuttered East Hills Mall in Bakersfield, California.
+In the summer of 2018, officers from several local law enforcement agencies attended a SWAT training exercise at an abandoned mall in Bakersfield, California.

 Approximately two hours into the training, two of the officers vanished.
 They responded to nothing, not even to radio calls.